-Inventories which include raw materials and work in progress are stated at the lower of cost and net realisable value.
+Inventories which include raw materials, work in progress and finished goods are stated at the lower of cost and net realisable value.
 Cost comprises direct material and, where applicable, direct labour costs and those overheads that have been incurred in bring inventories to their present location and condition.
 Raw materials are valued on a first in first out basis.